 From table: 1 it can be interpreted that majority (58.33%) of teachers strongly agrees and teaches about 40% agrees to the statement that 'technology is an integral part of the 21st century learning'.
 It can be inferred that most of the teachers have strong understanding about the importance of technology tools in the teaching -learning process.
 The response towards the statement 'Integrating technology in teaching learning process increases the students' engagement in learning' revealed that 43.33% of teachers strongly agree and 55% of teachers agrees to the statement.
 The statement regarding the 'use of technology tools in classroom deepens students understanding on academic subjects' shows that majority (45%) of the teachers strongly agree and 41.66% agree to the statement.
 It can be interpreted that teachers have high stance towards integrating technology tools in classroom.
-These results are supported by findings of Tuttle (2012) and he found that most of the teachers adopted technology because they were either prompted by the administration or because they believed technology would enhance the learning experience of students.
+These results are supported by findings of Tuttle (2012) and he found that most of the teachers adopted technology would enhance the learning experience of students.